contentacms/contenta_jsonapi/README.md

 $ composer run-script start-contenta /var/www/contenta --timeout=0
 ```

-- To restart the webserver, run `composer run-script start-contenta <install location>`
 - Visit [http://127.0.0.1:8888/](http://127.0.0.1:8888/) and log into your site with `admin`/`test`
 - The host and port can be overridden by copying `.env` to `.env.local`